Wjmoore32001/EzyReadComics/README.md

 - `first_issue_date` and `last_issue_date` are maintained from attached issues.
 - `status` uses ongoing/completed values.
 - Run detail credits are unique issue-credit role/person pairs.

+Current Reading Era behavior:

+- `CurrentReadingEraRun` links one catalog run to the Current Reading Era.
+- A unique constraint allows at most one Current Reading Era relation per run.
+- Deleting a run deletes its Current Reading Era relation.
+- The relation stores no duplicate title, publisher, date, or issue data.
+- The page reads run and issue details from the existing catalog records.

 Volume behavior: